PitherBro/randomNameGenerator/README.md

 - each module has self checking data set.

 ## As it stands
-- works on linux, assumes python3 in installed.
+- works on linux, assumes python3 is installed.
 - uses  [github repository](https://github.com/aruljohn/popular-baby-names.git) of names from 1880-2022 as data source.

 ## TODO